 Always Research UTI Natural Remedies Before You Try Them

-While we are firm believers in a holistic approach to health, there are a number of reasons this shopping cart mentality around UTI home remedies isn’t effective…
+While we are firm believers in a holistic approach to health, there are a number of reasons a scattered approach to UTI home remedies is unlikely to be effective…

 - Most UTI home remedies are not supported by scientific evidence (this doesn’t necessarily mean they don’t work, but we can’t be sure they do)